Jets trade disgruntled star safety Jamal Adams to Seahawks

 McDougald started 30 of 31 regular season games played the past two seasons, and finished with at least 70 tackles in each of his three seasons with the Seahawks.
 He also had five interceptions over the past two seasons.

-”From the bottom of my heart I’d like to thank to (at)Seahawks and the whole 12 fan base for not only giving me the opportunity but accepting me and making my time there memorable!”
-McDougald wrote on Twitter. ”Thank you for believing in me and allowing me to show my talents.
-Luv4eva (hash)BM30.”
+“From the bottom of my heart I’d like to thank to @Seahawks and the whole 12 fan base for not only giving me the opportunity but accepting me and making my time there memorable!”
+McDougald wrote on Twitter.
+“Thank you for believing in me and allowing me to show my talents.
+Luv4eva #BM30.”

 —